Meet our admission team! You can also use our interactive map to find the admission officer for your area.

 Los Angeles, CA 90041

 Fax: (323) 341-4875

 Vice President of Enrollment and Dean of Admission

-Territories: New York City, Long Island, UT, and parts of CA: City of San Francisco
+Territories: New York City, Long Island, UT, and parts of CA: San Francisco County

 Vince is a grizzled (but approachable) veteran of the admission profession, joining the Oxy staff in 1999 after serving as director of admission at Grinnell College.
 He cut his teeth at Boston College, Santa Clara University and Stanford University during his formative admission years.
 A proud native New Yorker, he did his undergraduate and graduate work at Fordham (in philosophy) and Columbia's Teachers College (higher education), respectively; this accounts for his penchant for analysis, swift gait and passion for “real" pizza.
 Predictably, he has affinity for the colors black and orange, even - surprise! - when worn by a team with “SF" on its cap.